To open long positions on EUR/USD, you need:

 To open short positions on EUR/USD, you need:

-Trading is carried out just below 30 and 50 moving averages, which indicates the bears' attempt to regain control of the market.
+Trading is carried out above 30 and 50 moving averages, which indicates the likelihood of continued growth in the euro in the short term.

 Description of indicators